intel/media-delivery/doc/benchmarks/intel-data-center-gpu-flex-series/intel-data-center-gpu-flex-series.rst

 Low Delay Encoding
 ~~~~~~~~~~~~~~~~~~

-For more details about testing methodology in case of Low Delay encoding, check
+For more details about testing methodology in case of Low Delay encoding, check |ld-quality|_.
-`Low Delay Video Quality Command Lines and Measuring Methodology <../../quality-lowdelay.rst>`_.

 .. image:: images/HEVC_LD_Quality.png